Your guide to the 2025 F1 Sprint format

 How does Sprint Qualifying work?

-Sprint Qualifying is a shortened version of the standard Qualifying format.
+The F1 Sprint features its own shortened Qualifying format, split into three sections.
 SQ1, SQ2, and SQ3 last 12, 10, and eight minutes, respectively, separated by seven-minute intervals.

-With less time for each of SQ1, SQ2, and SQ2, teams typically only have time for a single run in each, putting pressure on drivers to get their fast laps right at the first time of asking.
+With less time for each of SQ1, SQ2, and SQ2, compared to the standard Qualifying format, teams typically only have time for a single run in each, putting pressure on drivers to get their fast laps right at the first time of asking.
 With there being no time for multiple runs or tyre changes, fresh rubber is mandatory for each segment.
 Teams must use Medium tyres for SQ1 and SQ2 and Softs for SQ3.

 How does a Sprint weekend impact setup?